harishpatagar/Randomuserinfo/README.md

 ## Components made:

-## CardSceliton-->for showing sceliton animation until user info is loaded\n
+## CardSkeliton-->for showing skeliton animation until user info is loaded\n

 ## Form-->for the form (username,password)\n